 When the Kennedy Institute of Ethics’s Bioethics Research Library was founded, the interdisciplinary field of bioethics was just coming into its own in the US.
 Research and policy projects in applied ethics would typically draw on materials from fields as disparate as law, philosophy, medical science, public policy, federal and international regulations, theology, anthropology, history, and more… each with its own standards of indexing, far-flung physical collections, and so on.

-These days, says Head of Reference Services Martina Darragh, the challenges facing those attempting applied ethics research are different.
+Today the challenges facing those attempting applied ethics research are different.
 In some ways, these new challenges are the opposite of the sorts of information access issues that the Library was originally founded to solve.
-But a hands-on approach is more vital now than ever, Darragh explains.
+But, Library staff Patricia Martin, John Zarrillo, and Roxie France-Nuriddin believe a hands-on approach is more vital now than ever.

 With the advent of wide-scale digitization (which the Library has contributed to significantly over the years) and massive cross-field search tools such as Google Scholar, the issue most researchers face is not too little information, but too much.
-Novice researchers are easily faced with thousands of hits even on a fairly specific search, and must spend a large amount of time simply sifting through results to find pertinent, valuable material.
+Novice researchers are easily faced with thousands of hits, even when executing a fairly specific search, and must spend a large amount of time simply sifting through results to find pertinent, valuable material.